manhcuong02/manhcuong02/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/manhcuong02/](https://github.com/manhcuong02/)

+- 💼: **Projects and Experience:**

+**1. Computer Vision:**

+*   **Facial Recognition:** Achieved 99.6% accuracy on the CASIA-FaceV5 dataset (specifically on a subset of 2500 images from 500 distinct Chinese individuals), demonstrating expertise in facial recognition within Asian demographics.
+*   **eKYC:** Developed solutions for extracting information from identification documents and performing electronic identity verification.
+*   **OCR:** Implemented Optical Character Recognition systems for extracting data from documents, images, and other media.
+*   **Other Projects:** Experience in vehicle detection, traffic flow analysis, and other related computer vision tasks (not in-depth).

+**2. Large Language Models (LLMs):**

+*   **Prompt Engineering:**  Experience in crafting and refining prompts to optimize performance for integrated LLM applications.
+*   **OCR:** Leveraged LLMs for information extraction from various file types, including images and documents.
+*   **RAG, Chatbots, AI Agents:** Currently exploring and learning these technologies for future projects (in the future learning).

+**3. Text-to-Speech (TTS):**

+*   **Low-Resource Vietnamese TTS:** Successfully developed a Vietnamese TTS model using a limited dataset (1-2 hours of audio), achieving relatively good quality dependent on the quality of the input voice data.
+*   **MeloTTS for Vietnamese:** Successfully adapted and developed the high-quality MeloTTS model for the Vietnamese language.
+*   **Bilingual English-Vietnamese TTS:** Currently researching and developing the first bilingual English-Vietnamese TTS model in Vietnam (aiming for authentic English pronunciation instead of phonetic transliteration into Vietnamese).

 - 📫 How to reach me?
 Please contact **manhcuong17072002@gmail.com**

 - ⚡ Fun fact: **To unwind, I like to play games, listen to music, and take some spontaneous pictures.**